mopidy/mopidy/docs/config.rst

 Custom audio sink
 -----------------

-If you have successfully installed GStreamer, and then run the ``gst-inspect`` or ``gst-inspect-0.10`` command, you should see a long listing of installed plugins, ending in a summary line::
+If you have successfully installed GStreamer, and then run the ``gst-inspect-1.0`` command, you should see a long listing of installed plugins, ending in a summary line::

-    $ gst-inspect-0.10
+    $ gst-inspect-1.0
     ... long list of installed plugins ...
-    Total count: 254 plugins (1 blacklist entry not shown), 1156 features
+    Total count: 233 plugins, 1339 features

 Next, you should be able to produce a audible tone by running::

-    gst-launch-0.10 audiotestsrc ! audioresample ! autoaudiosink
+    gst-launch-1.0 audiotestsrc ! audioresample ! autoaudiosink

 If you cannot hear any sound when running this command, you won't hear any sound from Mopidy either, as Mopidy by default uses GStreamer's